-Our Board recommends that you vote your shares "FOR" each of the nominees to the Board, "FOR" the approval of executive compensation, "FOR" a stockholder advisory vote on executive compensation every ONE year, and "FOR" the ratification of the appointment of Moss Adams LLP.
+Our Board recommends that you vote your shares "FOR" each of the nominees to the Board, "FOR" the approval of executive compensation, and "FOR" the ratification of the appointment of Moss Adams LLP.

 VOTING SHARES HELD IN "STREET NAME"

 Brokerage firms who are members of the New York Stock Exchange cannot vote your shares held in street name in the election of directors or on executive compensation, if you fail to instruct the organization how to vote such shares.
 Therefore, it is very important that you provide instructions on how to vote any shares beneficially owned by you in street name.